DockYard/ember-cli-deploy-compress/README.md

 > An ember-cli-deploy plugin to compress files in-place choosing between gzip or brotli compression automatically based on your supported browsers.

-This plugins is more or less the fusion of [ember-cli-deploy-gzip](https://github.com/ember-cli-deploy/ember-cli-deploy-gzip) and [ember-cli-deploy-brotli](https://github.com/mfeckie/ember-cli-deploy-brotli) that smartly uses your matrix of supported browsers in `config/targets.js` and the information from [caniuse.com](https://caniuse.com/#feat=brotli) to decide the best compression automatically.
+This plugin is more or less the fusion of [ember-cli-deploy-gzip](https://github.com/ember-cli-deploy/ember-cli-deploy-gzip) and [ember-cli-deploy-brotli](https://github.com/mfeckie/ember-cli-deploy-brotli) that smartly uses your matrix of supported browsers (from `config/targets.js`) and the information from [caniuse.com](https://caniuse.com/#feat=brotli) to decide the best compression automatically.

-When brotli is supported you tipically get around ~17% reduction on the file size of the average javascript files, and even bigger in html and css files.
+When brotli is supported you typically get around 17% reduction on file size of the average javascript files.
+This compression is even larger with html and css files.

 ## What is an ember-cli-deploy plugin?

 A plugin is an addon that can be executed as a part of the ember-cli-deploy pipeline.
-A plugin will implement one or more of the ember-cli-deploy's pipeline hooks.
+A plugin will implement one or more of ember-cli-deploy's pipeline hooks.

 For more information on what plugins are and how they work, please refer to the [Plugin Documentation][1].